Best Lightweight Car Seats for Traveling

 Rear-facing 5-40 lbs.
 Forward-facing 22-65 lbs., or up to 49″ tall.

-No matter which seat you decide to take on the plane for your child – you will want to know where the FAA approval is located, in case one of the flight attendants asks to see proof that your carseat is certified for use in an aircraft.
+No matter which seat you decide to take on the plane for your child – you want to be sure that it’s FAA approved for use on an airplane and know where that sticker is located, in case one of the flight attendants asks to see proof that your carseat is certified for use in an aircraft.

 Look for RED lettering on one of the sticker labels.
 The FAA language is required to be printed in red ink but the sticker label placement will vary from seat to seat.
 The language can vary slightly but in general, this is what you’re looking for: